William Jackson – Composer & Choral Conductor 1815-1866

 So who was this man?

-William Jackson was born in Masham on 9 April 1815.
+William Jackson was born in Masham on 9 January 1815.
 His parents were, John, a farmer/miller and Sarah.
 He had an older brother, also called John and a sister, Catharine.

 By the time he was 8 years old in 1823, William Jackson had already developed a passion for music.
-According to newspaper reports (his obituary) he was by this time living with his grandmother at Tanfield Mill.
+According to newspaper reports (his obituary), he was by this time living with his grandmother at Tanfield Mill.
 It was here that he learned to play an old fife which had belonged to his father and then a 4-keyed flute given to him by a neighbour.
-Recognising that he wasn’t making much progress with book-learning, his parents sent him off to school in Pateley Bridge – where he sought out more musical companions, a group of village singers, who taught him to read music.
+Recognising that he wasn’t making much progress with book-learning, his parents sent him off to school in Pateley Bridge – where he sought out more musical companions: a group of village singers, who taught him to read music.
 He was soon more proficient at reading music than books and returned to his Masham home full of musical notions.

 William next set his sights on making a 5-stop finger organ, something he yearned to possess but couldn’t afford to buy.
 His brother bought him a set of keys from an old harpsichord and before long William had constructed an organ.
 He didn’t know how to play it properly though, so taught himself, begged some loose sheet cathedral music and practised daily – in his work breaks and in the evening.
 By this time William was working full-time as a miller and also in the fields during the summer.

 Furthering his passion for music, William turned his talents to composing and a friend of his took a dozen anthems he’d composed to show the York Minster organist.
 He was astonished at the ability of the 14-year-old miller’s son and urged him to go on writing.
 William started writing tunes for the newly formed Masham Military Band, and also learned to play each instrument – not to a professional standard – which later helped him when he started arranging and composing orchestral music.